OBE MD MCh FCS FRCS

 Since moving to Oxford, he has helped set up the Oxford MSc in Musculoskeletal Sciences, and the international Global Clubfoot Initiative, which works to increase collaboration between organisations delivering clubfoot treatment .
 He teaches undergraduate and postgraduate students at Oxford, and has taught on courses such as the popular BMJ Masterclasses series and the LSHTM Diploma in Tropical Medicine and Hygiene.
 He has authored over 100 peer-reviewed publications and books, and contributed to Lord Crisp’s report in 2007 on Global Health Partnerships and reports by the All-Party Parliamentary Group on Global Health.

-Currently, he is a Commissioner for The Lancet Commission on Global Surgery, the Visiting Professor 2014 at The Hospital for Sick Children, Toronto, and Co-Director with Associate Professor Hemant Pandit of COSECSA Oxford Orthopaedic Link (COOL), a multi-country programme in trauma and orthopaedics training, research and capacity building in East, Central and Southern Africa.
-Prof Lavy also leads the Africa Clubfoot Training (ACT) project 2015-2017 which focuses on strengthening and expanding clubfoot training in sub-Saharan Africa.
-Both the COOL programme and ACT project are funded through the Health Partnership Scheme, which is funded by the UK Department for International Development (DFID) and managed by the Tropical Health Education Trust (THET).
+He has recently been a Commissioner for The Lancet Commission on Global Surgery, and Co-Director with Professor Hemant Pandit of COSECSA Oxford Orthopaedic Link (COOL), a multi-country programme in trauma and orthopaedics training, research and capacity building in East, Central and Southern Africa.
+Prof Lavy has led the Africa Clubfoot Training (ACT) project which focuses on strengthening and expanding clubfoot training in sub-Saharan Africa.
+(Both the COOL programme and ACT project have been funded through the Health Partnership Scheme, which is funded by the UK Department for International Development (DFID) and managed by the Tropical Health Education Trust (THET).)